Statistical mechanics of phase transitions in elastic media with vanishing thermal expansion: Anharmonic theory

 The instability discussed above occurs if

 or equivalently, the bare or unrenormalized model parameters satisfy

-In the unstable region of the parameter space, the elastic sheet can remain stable if it is sufficiently small, for in that case, $\mu (l=\ell_m)>0$, stabilizing the positional order.
-So long as the system size $L<L_m=a_0\exp(\ell_m)$, the positional order is stable since $\mu(l\lesssim \ell_m)$ remains positive.
-For $l\ll \ell^*$, there is no substantial renormalization of $\mu$, and hence, the variance $\langle u^T({\bf x})^2\rangle$ should scale as $\ln L$, implying conventional QLRO.
+In the unstable region of the parameter space, the elastic sheet can remain stable if it is sufficiently small, for in that case, $\mu (l=\ell_c)>0$, stabilizing the positional order.
+So long as the system size $L<L_c=a_0\exp(\ell_c)$, the positional order is stable since $\mu(l\lesssim \ell_c)$ remains positive.
+On the unstable side of the separatrix, starting from small ``initial'' values of $\alpha_1$ and $\beta_1$, anharmonic effects will not be visible until $\beta_1(l=\ell^*)\sim {\cal O}(1)$.
+For $l<\ell^*$, the system remains stable and shows scaling as given by the Gaussian theory.
+Using (\ref{beta-l2d}), we get an estimate about $\ell^*$: For $l\ll \ell^*$, there is no substantial renormalization of $\mu$, and hence, the variance $\langle (\mathbf{u}^T({\bf x}))^2 \rangle$ should scale as $\ln (L/a_0)$, implying conventional QLRO.

 The flow along the separatrix can be calculated.
 We find on the separatrix

 implying a flow {\em towards} the origin.